philsupertramp/docker/level-1/README.md

   > docker run custom-ubuntu:latest whoami # displays current user, used in the running container root # this feels dangerous
   ```
+  _Unfortunately a solution for this problem needs to be postponed and can be found in [level-3/django-postgres-docker-compose](../level-3/django-postgres-docker-compose)
   What damage could do this to the host?
   Inspecting this further
   ```shell